Ezekiel 25 – Judgment on the Nations Near Judah

 iii.
 “David had a group of Cherethite mercenaries as well as others from Gath (2 Samuel 15.18).”
 (Wright)

 c.
-And they shall know that I am the LORD: As with the Ammonites (Ezekiel 25:7), the Moabites and Edomites (Ezekiel 25:11), God would reveal Himself to these pagan, disobedient nations through His judgment.
-God’s purpose was always greater than just judgment or vengeance; there was and always is a strong purpose of His self-revelation.
+And they shall know that I am the LORD: As with the Ammonites (Ezekiel 25:7), the Moabites and Edomites (Ezekiel 25:12), God would reveal Himself to these pagan, disobedient nations through His judgment.
+God’s purpose was always greater than just judgment or vengeance; there was, and always is, the strong purpose of His self-revelation.

 i.
 With furious rebukes: “In fierceness of anger, and without pity.
 They, as other stupid nations, will not see till they feel, and then they shall confess it is the hand of an angry, but just, and mighty God.”
 (Poole)